 Does your website tell your story?
-Follow our five rules to make your site all about you and your company – and why that’s important.
+Follow our five top tips to make sure that your site is all about you and your company – and why it’s so important.

 Your website is usually your first point of contact with those seeking information about you and your company.
 If it’s outdated, out-of-style, or difficult to navigate, it’s not helping you.
 Too much information or difficult navigation means users see nothing and can’t find anything, so what is there must be intentional.

-Most of all, you want your website to tell your unique story in a way no other venue can.
-Take advantage of your most public forum to let people get to know you, how you came to be, what you’re about, and where you’re going.
+Most of all, you want your website to tell your unique story in a way no other site can.
+Take advantage of your most public forum!
+Let people get to know you, how you came to be, what you’re about, and where you’re going.
 Tell your story, so that others will know it and want to tell it as well.

-How to Make Your Website Tell Your Story
+5 Rules to Help Make Your Website Tell Your Story

 We know that it takes milliseconds for a user to form an opinion about you after opening your home page.
 Color palette, typography, layout, and imagery contribute to those opinions long before they read a word of your text.
 And if there’s too much text, they may not bother reading anything at all.
 So given the short time you have, how can you tell a good story?